 SAVE THE FROGS!
-Ghana's Sandra Owusu-Gyamfi has been selected by the University of Cambridge (UK) to represent Ghana at its Conference on Conservation Science from 25th to 27th March 2014.
+Ghana Program Co-ordinator Sandra Owusu-Gyamfi has been selected by the University of Cambridge in the United Kingdom to represent Ghana at its Conference on Conservation Science from 25th to 27th March 2014.

 Sandra will talk about the problems Ghana’s invasive Acheampong weed (Chromolaena odorata) poses for the survival of Ghana’s critically endangered Giant Squeaker Frog (Arthroleptis krokosua).
 Sandra, who is one of West Africa’s few female amphibian biologists, explains that at the Sui River Forest Reserve the weed has had catastrophic impacts on the frogs.
 Only 16 individuals of the Squeaker Frog have been found over a ten year.

 Sandra says “the Acheampong weed forms dense thickets that act as barriers to the movement of the frogs.
 The invasive weed also depletes the density of leaf-litter used by the frogs for breeding and hiding from their predators”.
 Sandra will have the opportunity to interact with some of the world’s leading practitioners in invasive weed control to gain insights into new techniques and approaches that can be applied within Ghana to deal with the Acheampong weed.